PestoPatrick/TravelNest-Technical-Test/README.md

 # Technical Test

-This is my submission for the technical test
+This is my submission for the technical test.
+I made it with Angular as I am more familiar with it than React which is another reason this job looks like a good opportunity to improve my skills with React.
+I have managed to implement every requirement.

 # Picture of submission